Can you afford that loan you’re about to take out?

 - Make your repayments on time.
 Not doing this will see late repayment and default fees added onto the amount you owe.
 This can send you further into debt.

 - Only apply for a loan amount you can afford.
-Before you submit your desired loan amount, try and work out what the minimum amount you can get by on.
+Before you submit your desired loan amount, work out the minimum income you can get by on after your loan repayments.
 Consider the fees you’ll need to pay and how even a slightly higher loan amount will increase your repayments.

 - Don’t take out several short-term loans at once.
 If you already have a short-term loan and have not completely repaid it, do not apply for another loan.
 This can make your repayments unmanageable and send you into a debt spiral that can be difficult to get out of.